TheGrinch00/generator-g-native/README.md

 # React Native CLI Tool Generator

-Welcome to this tool useful to avoid boiler plate code in your React Native experience created using Node 18.
+Welcome to this tool useful to avoid boilerplate code in your React Native experience created using Node 18.
 This tool will set you up with a project scaffolding in typescript, a basic navigation (using the `tabs` template) and some useful setup for AJAX calls, redux toolkit and form utilities.

 ## Installation

 To install and use it from your machine make sure to have `yeoman` installed: <br /> `npm i -g yo` <br /> <br />
 After installing yeoman, run the following command: <br />

+`npm i -g generator-g-native` <br />
 `yo --generators` <br />

 And you should see the generator popping up in the list.  <br />